AdroitBit/bashrc_more/README.md

 # bashrc_more
 This is my custom bashrc.<br>
 I'm interested in Robotic Engineering so my bashrc setup is around that topic.<br>
-And this is designed for WSL with Ubuntu 20.04<br>
+And this is mainly designed for WSL with Ubuntu 20.04 with Xserver installed<br>
+But might as well work with navtive Ubuntu too<br>

 ### Installation